 14 September 2003: During an air show at Mountain Home Air Force Base, Idaho, Captain Chris R. Stricklin, a member of the U.S. Air Force Air Demonstration Squadron, the Thunderbirds, was flying Thunderbird Six, a solo demonstration aircraft.
 Thunderbird Six was a General Dynamics F-16C Block 32J Fighting Falcon, serial number 87-0327, a single-seat, single-engine fighter.

-Captain Stricklin was performing a “Split-S” maneuver in which the pilot starts in level flight, rolls to an inverted position and performs a descending half loop.
-This results in the aircraft returning to level flight, in the opposite direction, at a considerably lower altitude.
+Captain Stricklin was performing a “Split-S” maneuver, in which the pilot starts in level flight, rolls to an inverted position, and then performs a descending inside half loop.
+This results in the aircraft returning to level flight in the opposite direction, upright, and at a considerably lower altitude.

 During his time with the Thunderbirds, Stricklin had performed this maneuver more than 200 times.
-This time, though, he mistakenly entered the Split-S at 1,670 feet above the ground when he should have been at 2,500 feet.
+This time, though, he mistakenly entered the Split-S at 1,670 feet (509 meters) above the ground when he should have been at 2,500 feet (762 meters).
 As he came closer to the ground he realized that he did not have enough altitude to pull out.

-The F-16 was valued at $20.4 million.
 This accident ended Striklin’s assignment with the Thunderbirds.
-He was reassigned to staff duties at The Pentagon.
+He was reassigned as Pilot Career Field Manager, Headquarters, U.S. Air Force.